 What to Expect When You Arrive at Home

 Bringing home a new pet is exciting!
 The experience of going home with a new family can also be a stressful and frightening for the animal.
 Be calm and patient with your new pet.
 Realize that a new environment can take some getting used to and he or she may act differently once acclimated to their new home.
 Certain words, objects, or situations may bring about a reaction that you weren’t expecting.
 The new family member may or may not have been previously trained in the same manner that you wish to train them.
 Read some tips on what to do before you bring a pet home, during the first couple of days, and beyond.

 One Agency – Two Locations

 The Pet Alliance of Greater Orlando has two locations that offer the same services.
 Each location has a different selection of adoptable pets.
-Both shelters will be closed for the 4th of July.
+Both shelters will be closed for Labor Day, September 1.

 2727 Conroy Road

 Sanford, FL 32773

 Monday – Saturday 10 a.m.-7 p.m., Sunday noon-4 p.m.
 We recommend that you arrive at least one hour before closing time.